Contribution Ideas

 Vector Mathematics

-We have code for vectorized versions of all Common Lisp functions, living in the elmt package.
+We have code for vectorized versions of all Common Lisp functions, living in the nu package.
 It now only works on vectors.
 Shadowing Common Lisp mathematical operators is possible, and more natural.
-This task is to make elmt vectorized math functions work on lists as well as vectors, and to implement shadowing of Common Lisp.
+This task is to shadow the Common Lisp mathmatical operators, e.g. + so that they will work on atoms and vectors; essentially implement a superset that is ANSI compatible.
 This task requires at least medium-high level Lisp skills, since you will be working with both packages and shadowing.
 We also need to run the ANSI Common Lisp conformance tests on the results to ensure nothing gets broken in the process.

 Continuous Integration